tainacan/tainacan-wiki/dev/registering-custom-vue-components.md

 You see, Vue Components can be exported as mere JS objects, containing their configuration.
 So here we're registering any components that are passed to this global array *TainacanExtraVueComponents*.
 For adding any component to this array, we have a special Helper method, available for plugin developers: the `tainacan-register-vuejs-component()`.
 Let's see how to use it.

-## Using third party components or registering our own
+## Registering your our Custom Component

 Consider the following PHP file, that shall be the main file of your plugin: